Brazil

 Maternity and Paternity Leave

 • Maternity Leave — Maternity leave is provided for 120 days.
-It may be extended for medical reasons by a maximum of two weeks before the expected childbirth and two weeks after childbirth
+It may be extended for medical reasons by a maximum of two weeks before the expected childbirth and two weeks after childbirth.

 • Maternity Protection — Protection from dismissal due to pregnancy is given from the date that the pregnancy has been reported to the employer until one month after confinement.
 If the employee is dismissed, she must be reinstated and paid for the time missed since termination.